Afdsdev/TrackYourFinance/README.md

 ---

-This `README.md` provides a comprehensive overview of your application, guiding users and contributors effectively.
+This `README.md` provides a comprehensive overview of my application, guiding users and contributors effectively.
 ::contentReference[oaicite:0]{index=0}